-- Banana (Cavendish): This classic banana is mildly sweet when ripe and has green or yellow skin.
-As the banana continues to ripen, it turns brown and then black.
-The flesh gets soft and brown and ferments.
-When buying, choose fruit without blemishes or bruises.
+- Banana (Cavendish): This classic banana is mildly sweet when ripe and has green or yellow skin, which gradually turns brown and, eventually, black.

-- Plantain (Green Banana): This banana is larger, is less sweet, and contains more starch.
+- Plantain (Green banana): This banana is larger, is less sweet, and contains more starch.
 It is often used in cooking.
-When plantains are green, they have a neutral flavor and are firm and white.

 - Manzano: This fruit is often smaller and sweeter than the classic Cavendish banana.
 It has a typical banana flavor with a hint of apple.

 - Red banana: This banana is shorter and plumper and has a dark red peel.

 - Burro banana: This banana has a unique blocky shape.
 It is also shorter and thicker.

 Given all the nutrients found in bananas, it is no wonder that this yellow fruit has many benefits for your health.

 Bananas contain 3 g of fiber, of which about half is insoluble fiber (1.2 g).
 Insoluble fiber aids in softening the stools, as well as trapping waste products to be taken out of the body.
 (3)

 Unripe bananas contain 100–250 mg of tannins and a lot of amylase-resistant starch.
 Hence, the overconsumption of unripe bananas may lead to constipation.
 (7)

 Bananas can promote bowel regularity and may replenish nutrient stores after a bout of diarrhea.
 However, excessive banana intake can lead to constipation.